jackieaskins/dotfiles/README.md

 # My Dotfiles
-My dotfiles for Vim, Zsh, and iTerm.
+My dotfiles for Neovim 0.5, Vim, Zsh, and iTerm.

 ## Prerequisites
 Ensure that the following are installed before beginning: